-Twenty-nine samples were collected at two locations during the aerial survey in November 2015 (see Map 3).
-Twelve fecal pellet samples were collected opportunistically during other terrestrial fieldwork on September 30 and 31, 2014 - four were collected from two islands in Stephens Lake, five were gathered north of Provincial Road (PR) 290 near Limestone Generating Station, and three were collected between Stephens Lake and PR 280 (Map 5).
-Seventy samples were also collected in the Gull and Stephens lakes region between July 11 and August 12, 2015 (Map 6), as part of the caribou ground tracking fieldwork.
-Results of the genetic analyses are pending.
+Eight samples were collected at the two locations where caribou were observed during the aerial survey in December 2016 (see Map 3).
+Twenty-nine samples were collected at two locations during the aerial survey in November 2015 (Map 5).
+Twelve fecal pellet samples were collected opportunistically during other terrestrial fieldwork in September 2014 - four were collected from two islands in Stephens Lake, five were gathered north of Provincial Road (PR) 290 near the Limestone GS, and three were collected between Stephens Lake and PR 280 (Map 6).
+Seventy samples were also collected in the Gull and Stephens lakes region between July 11 and August 12, 2015 (Map 7), as part of the caribou ground tracking fieldwork.
+None of the eight samples collected in 2016 matched those from previous years or those collected by Manitoba Sustainable Development from 2010-2015; no individuals previously sampled were reidentified.

-Map 3: Summer Resident Caribou Signs and Observations During Aerial Survey in November 2015
+Map 3: Summer Resident Caribou Signs and Observations During Aerial Survey in December 2016

-Photo 1: Caribou Tracks
+Photo 1: Caribou Female and Calf Observed in December 2016